Bang · Breach · Clear

 Halligan · Ram · Bolt Cutters · HOOLIGAN

-Tools of the trade.
 Halligan bar techniques, battering ram application, lock defeat, hinge removal.
-No explosives — noise discipline operations.
+No explosives — noise discipline and denied-entry operations.

 → Notes